Affinage

 Synthesis pass · forward-looking unresolved questions

-• No high-resolution structure of the 7TM or intracellular domain
+• No structure of the full-length receptor or its intracellular signaling output

 Mechanism profile